umccr/htsget-rs/CONTRIBUTING.md

 You are welcome to use [issues] to submit a bug report or new feature request.
 Issues are used to open up discussion for suggested changes or address bugs.

-Have a look at existing [issues] to see if an issue has already been discussed
+Have a look at existing [issues] to see if an issue has already been discussed.

 [issues]: https://github.com/umccr/htsget-rs/issues